 How do you choose...?

 Counselling and psychotherapy are most helpful when you feel comfortable enough with the therapist to risk revealing things that may have caused you to feel shame or self-doubt, knowing that you will not be judged.
-That in itself can be a huge relief.
+That in itself can be a great relief.
 Then it becomes possible to explore difficult experiences and feelings, get a better understanding of the situation and experiment with new ways of being or behaving.

 It can be daunting to think about asking a stranger for help - and reading all these profiles can be a bit overwhelming.
 The important thing is to find someone you feel you can trust and who is a good 'fit' for you.

 You may not be able to tell what feels right until you meet someone face to face, so it can sometimes be helpful to contact or meet more than one person before you decide.